seigfrieds/OurCity/server/README.md

   - To run the dev environment, you will need .env.development (even if empty) or docker compose will error
   - To run the prod environment, you will need .env.production (even if empty) or docker compose will error

+## Common Errors
+- SQL Errors like "Relation does not exist"
+  - You may need to run migrations when initially running the app to populate your database.
+It is NOT automatically done.

 ## Configuration

 - For secrets, do not commit to appsettings.json.